lrspeiser/DensityDependentMetricModel/README.md

 We map surface brightness to stellar mass using an SED‑informed $M/L$ prior.
 For SLACS ETGs the paper preset applies a population‑level Salpeter‑like offset $\delta_{\rm IMF}=+0.23$ to Chabrier SED masses; Chabrier results are shown for comparison.
 We deproject a Sérsic profile with measured $(n, R_e)$ (spherical baseline; axis ratio $q$ and external convergence priors can be added in SI), and build $\Sigma(R)$, $\bar\Sigma(<R)$, $\Delta\Sigma(R)$, and $\theta_E$ using the same metric‑only gate $\xi(g)$ (with $\Phi=\Psi$).
 Uncertainties propagate from $(\log_{10}M_\star, R_e, n, \theta_E^{\rm obs})$; we report residuals and RMSE and compare practice to SLACS.

 ![θ_E: predicted vs observed](images/next_steps/enhanced_20250805_115400/lensing_thetaE_pred_vs_obs.png)

+Figure 6 | The DGG framework consistently predicts strong gravitational lensing.
+Predicted versus observed Einstein radii ($\theta_E$) for a sample of 70 early-type galaxies from the SLACS survey (Auger et al. 2009).
+Predictions from the DGG model (red points), using the same metric-only framework as for dynamics, cluster around the one-to-one relation (dashed line).
+In contrast, predictions from baryons alone in GR (blue points) systematically underestimate the lensing strength.
+*   **Source Data:** `results/next_steps/enhanced_20250805_115400/lensing_metric_table.csv`

 Caption: Lensing consistency on SLACS sample (N=70).
 Using the same $\\xi$ (metric‑only), DGG (red) tracks the 1:1 line; GR/baryons (blue) under‑predicts.
 SLACS (N=70), paper preset (Salpeter‑like $\\delta_{\\rm IMF}=+0.23$ dex; circularized $R_e$): GG RMSE$_{\\rm abs}$=0.256″ (GR 0.368″), RMSE$_{\\rm rel}$=0.202 (GR 0.288), Coverage$_{68/95}$=0.50/0.80 (N_σ≈70).
 For comparison, Chabrier gives 0.553″ (GR 0.655″) and coverage 0.014/0.10.
 Methods caveat: Sérsic is spherical for the mass model; we apply circularized $R_e=R_e\\sqrt{q}$ when axis ratio $q$ is available; full axisymmetric deprojection remains future work.
 Modest $\\kappa_{\\rm ext}\\sim\\mathcal N(0,0.03)$ has negligible impact on summary metrics at the $10^{-3}$ level.